MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves.md

 Latin1\_General\_100\_BIN2 have different code pages (950 and 1252,
 respectively).

-Note that the above restriction does not apply to UNICODE (nchar, nvarchar) string columns.
+The above restriction does not apply to UNICODE (nchar, nvarchar) string columns.
 Therefore, as a workaround, you may consider setting a UNICODE data type for your new encrypted columns, you are creating, or changing the type to a UNICODE type before encrypting an